The University of Tennessee Graduate School of Medicine, Knoxville

 Residency Program

-Two residents are matched each academic year for the four-year residency program, and one resident is matched each academic year for the six-year integrated residency and MD program.
+One resident is matched each academic year for the four-year residency program, and two residents are matched each academic year for the six-year integrated residency and MD program.
 Both programs are designed to provide the resident with the opportunity for sufficient didactic and clinical education, to meet the requirements for certification by the American Board of Oral and Maxillofacial Surgery, and to become a knowledgeable and competent practitioner in either an academic environment or private practice.

 The department also provides the opportunity for graduates of the four year residency program to complete a Doctor of Medicine degree at the conclusion of the four year program.
-Four board-certified Oral and Maxillofacial Surgeons and one basic science researcher comprise the full-time faculty.
-The residency is also supported by five, active part-time volunteer faculty.
+Four board-certified Oral and Maxillofacial Surgeons comprise the fulltime faculty.
+The residency is also supported by four volunteer oral and maxillofacial surgery faculty.
 Many of the faculty have distinguished themselves with international reputations for their subspecialty clinical activities.

 Get to Know Us